BeardedManZhao/algorithmStar/README.md

 ### src_code

-The source code storage directory of ASMB, where you can view the relevant source code of ASMBr.
+The source code storage directory of ASMB, where you can view the relevant source code of ASMB.
 Of course, here is the latest source code, which you can use to compile, so that you can obtain the latest version.

 Note: The latest version is often unstable, so we recommend you to use the version that has been released for a long